 There are many tools available for cleaning up your Mac files and freeing up disk space.
 Here are a few alternatives:

-Piriform CCleaner Pro: A very popular app that started on Windows.
-The professional version costs $24.95, and there is a free version with less functionality.
+- CCleaner: A very popular app that started on Windows and is now macOS as well.
+There is a free version with less functionality.